MicrosoftDocs/security/security-docs/operations/ingest-data-sources.md

 Confirm the installation method, roles required, and licenses needed to turn on data connectors.
 For more information, see [Find your Microsoft Sentinel data connector](/azure/sentinel/data-connectors-reference).

-The following table is a summary of the prerequisites required to ingest key Azure and Microsoft data connectors:
+The following table is a summary of the prerequisites required to ingest key Microsoft Sentinel data connectors for Azure and Microsoft services:

 | Resource Type    | Installation Method    | Role/Permissions/License Needed |
 |------------------|------------------------|---------------------------------------|